cbroms/thoughts/wm/one-dimension-todo.md

   - ~~For API (copy file to new directory, replace link)~~
 - ~~Cancelling saving results in a null filename~~
 - Backlinks link to specific sections of text.
 Linked text can also backlink to the link that linked it lol.
 Instead of pages linking together, [it's elements linking together](web-diff.md).
 Something a bit like [text fragments](https://web.dev/text-fragments/).
+- Links should link to the state of the page when the link was added.
+So each page has a version, and I'm linking to a specific version.
+Maybe this can be in the URL, so for example link to a page like `/thoughts/me/2021-11-22`.
 - Pasting a `.md` filename in the editor search should open the file by default rather than showing search results
 - Lists in excerpts should be converted to a comma separated list, where each `li` gets a comma appended.
 If possible, end the `ul` or `ol` with a period?
 - Add indication of number of page connections to each link.
 Helps get a sense for [where in the network](one-dimension-network.md) you're moving to (towards a highly-connected node, or away)